Best Bow Releases Tested And Reviewed

 Can you carry a bow with a release aid?

 No, you should not carry a bow with a release aid.
 You could damage the release aid or the bowstring.
-Click here to learn how to carry a bow when hunting.
-When you are transporting a bow, you should use a high quality bow case.
+Click here to learn how to carry a bow when hunting

 Can I use a Release with a Recurve Bow?